Hindal Mirza: Early life

 Abu'l-Nasir Muhammad was born on 4 March 1519 in Kabul to the first Mughal emperor Babur and his wife Dildar Begum.
 Upon hearing the news of his birth, Babur named his youngest son, Hindal (Turkish: "Taker of India"), since the prince was born while he was on his way to conquer "Hind" (India) which he felt was a good omen.
 Babur further commemorated the birth of his son in his memoir: the Baburnama.
-Two years after his birth, the prince and his sister, Gulbadan Begum, were placed in Maham Begum's care; Babur's chief wife and the mother of Hindal's older half-brother, Humayun.
+Two years after his birth, the prince and his sister, Gulbadan Begum, were placed in the care of Maham Begum, Babur's chief wife and the mother of Hindal's older half-brother, Humayun.
 Maham Begum had recently lost four children of her own in infancy, and wished to raise Hindal and his sister Gulbadan Begum in her own care.

 Hindal's other siblings included his two sisters Gulrang Begum and Gulchehra Begum and a younger brother, Alwar Mirza, who died in his childhood.
 Among his siblings, Hindal was very close to his sister Gulbadan Begum.

 Hindal had also been his father's favourite when Humayun lost favour with him at the time of his death in 1530.
 On his deathbed in Agra, Babur desperately asked for his youngest son, Hindal (who was fighting a campaign in Kabul at the time), instead of Humayun.
 This incident, hinted at the depth of the older prince's imperial disfavour.